carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

 **C/** FROM other Public Clouds to AWS Storage Services => Installing AWS Data Sync Agent on a VM

 ![different cloud](https://d1.awsstatic.com/Digital%20Marketing/House/Editorial/products/DataSync/AWS-DataSync-CrossCloud-to-AWS-Storage-Services_1%402x.bf8d56bb81dce99407eed06593b961bcb893dc0f.png)

+- Use Case:
+  An organization has a large amount of data in their on-premises data center.
+The organization would like to move data into Amazon S3 => The most reliable and time-efficient solution that keeps the data secure is to use `AWS DataSync` and synchronize the data from on premise to directly to Amazon S3
+  - Use `AWS Direct Connect` connection to ensure reliability, speed, and security.

 ### AWS Backup